romue404/x-metaformer/README.md

     init_stride=2,
     drop_path_rate=0.5,
-    norm='ln',  # ln, bn or rms (layernorm, batchnorm or rmsnorm) use_pos_emb=True,  # use 2d sinusodial positional embeddings head_dim=32,
+    norm='ln',  # ln, bn or rms (layernorm, batchnorm or rmsnorm) use_dual_patchnorm=False,  # norm on both sides for the patch embedding use_pos_emb=True,  # use 2d sinusodial positional embeddings head_dim=32,
     num_heads=4,